 No matter which surgical procedure a surgeon uses, a tonsillectomy doesn’t typically take longer than thirty minutes.
 Recovery time varies but is usually ten to fourteen days that are very painful.

-A study conducted by the JAMA Otolaryngology concluded that adult tonsillectomy is a safe surgical procedureOpens in a new tab. with a low mortality and morbidity rate.
+A study conducted by the JAMA Otolaryngology concluded that adult tonsillectomy is a safe surgical procedure with a low mortality and morbidity rate.
 However, if you’re only wanting to deal with tonsil stones then it may be better undergo Cryptolysis of the tonsils.

 Can Tonsils Grow Back?

-Sometimes tonsils grow backOpens in a new tab. after partial tonsillectomies, but regrowth is nearly impossible following a successful extracapsular tonsillectomy.
+Sometimes tonsils grow back after partial tonsillectomies, but regrowth is nearly impossible following a successful extracapsular tonsillectomy.
 It’s more common in patients who have had their tonsils removed before the age of eight.

 The reason for regrowth in adolescent patients is that there’s lymphoid tissue left behind that allows the tonsils to grow back.
 It’s unlikely, however, for the tonsillar tissue to grow back to its original size.